 This section describes two approaches to define a custom webapp with Maven.
 For both of them, keep in mind the following:

 If your aim is a minimalistic webapp, we recommend using the

 magnolia-empty-webapp as a base for your webapp project. it is also the base for every Magnolia webapp and provides the essentials such as the Core and UI modules.
 This approach is applied on the subpage Creating a minimal webapp with Maven.
 It could be suitable for you, if you aim at creating a custom headless instance.

 A feature-rich webapp and excluding modules

 Most of the preconfigured Magnolia webapps come with a feature-rich set allowing you to accomplish a number of different tasks and run complex websites.
-The most prominent preconfigured Magnolia webapps are these:
+The most prominent preconfigured Magnolia webapps are these two:

 When creating a feature-rich webapp, you cannot only exclude modules, you also need to add additional modules.
 Usually, it is common to do both, exclude and add modules.